racdale/oecs/README.md

 # OECS
-Code for illustrations in Dale (submitted) introducing complex dynamical systems
+Code for illustrations in Dale (submitted) introducing complex dynamical systems.
+Illustrations are in R. They are meant to be very simple and brief for newcomers to this domain of cognitive science.

 # logistic.R